pmhsfelix/course-docker/README.md

 root        25  0.0  0.1   5896  2892 pts/1    R+   13:28   0:00 ps -aux
 ```

-That is:
+That is, the `bash` process is running in an isolated environment, i.e. a container, with the following characteristics.
-- `root` on `/`.
+- User `root` on the  `/` folder.
 - On an Ubuntu distribution.
-- With tree processes running:
+- With two processes running:
-  - The `ps` process that is listing the processes.
   - The `bash` process that we executed in the container (see `exec` command).
-  - The `/bin/bash` process that was created when the container started and that is PID equal to 1.
+  - The `/bin/bash` process that was created when the container started and that has PID equal to 1.

-After exiting the terminal session back to the host, we can stop and remove the container.
+After exiting the terminal session back to the host, we can stop the container.

 ```
 root@c88e73b5e2a3:/# exit